Skip to main content

 // Open browser console and run:

 // 1.
-Find all products
+Find all product cards

-const products = document.querySelectorAll('[data-entity-type="product"]');
+const products = document.querySelectorAll('[data-agent-component="product-card"]');

 console.log('Found', products.length, 'products');